Mikeysax/mikey/README.md

 ```$ npm install mikey -g```

 Mikey will look through your working directory for actions/components/containers folders and create the corresponding file type.
-If none of these folders exsist, mikey will create them in the root of where you ran the command.
+If none of these folders exist, mikey will create them in the root of where you ran the command.
 ___
 To generate a new react file: